Houston Drunk Driving Lawyer

 Additionally, drugs other than alcohol (both legal and illegal) are involved in about 16% of motor vehicle crashes.
 With marijuana use increasing, 13% of nighttime and weekend drivers have marijuana in their system.

 Under civil law, a driver may not operate a vehicle while impaired by either alcohol or drugs.
 If you or a loved one was injured or killed as the result of a drunk driving accident, you have a limited time to act.
-Be sure to contact an experienced attorney who can help.
+Be sure to contact an experienced Texas drunk driving lawyer who can help.